andyhu11/Project-Documentation/Books_Management_System/README.md

 1. Make sure the following files are in the **same folder**:
    - `BooksManagementSystem.accdb`
-   - `BooksManagementSystem.pdf` (demo & operation guide)
+   - `BooksManagementSystem_Operating Manual.pdf` (operating manual & demo guide)
 2. Double-click to open: `BooksManagementSystem.accdb`
 3. If you see a security warning:
    - Click **Enable Content**
    - Add the project folder to **Trusted Locations**
-4. Log in with `admin/admin`, then select modules from the main menu (see the PDF for screenshots and step-by-step demo).
+4. Log in with `admin/admin`, then select modules from the main menu (see the operating manual for screenshots and step-by-step demo).

 ---